Skip navigation

 • Tiny bubbles found forming on the refrigerant line.
 This would indicate a pinhole leak.

 • Depending on the size of the leak, you may hear gurgling or hissing sounds.
+If you’re unsure what to look for, here are common reasons for AC underperformance that may point to refrigerant or airflow issues.

 If you suspect a refrigerant leak, make sure to have it inspected immediately.
 It can eventually lead to your compressor burning out, and that won’t be cheap to have replaced.